• Skip to primary navigation

 You may find the following information useful as you manage your roach colony with cleaners.
 It can be used to prevent or resolve issues.

-• The ideal Dermestid beetle breeding temperature is about 80ºF.
+- The ideal Dermestid beetle breeding temperature is about 80ºF.
 They will, however, breed at room temperature.
 Other cleaner species breed fast at this temperature too.
 Because Dubia roaches are usually kept at slightly higher temperatures, Dermestidae reproduction will slow slightly from its full potential.
 Store them at 80ºF or slightly lower to restore their full breeding capacity.

-• Females reportedly lay between 100 and 200 eggs.
+- Females reportedly lay between 100 and 200 eggs.
 They prefer to do so in the folds of slightly moist flesh.
 Eggs hatch in just a few days, the breeding cycle is around six weeks, and the life cycle is between five and six months.
 Once pregnant, females remain gravid throughout their entire adult lives.

-• Dermestid beetles can fly at temperatures above about 85-90ºF, but not below.
+- Dermestid beetles can fly at temperatures above about 85-90ºF, but not below.
 A lid on a typical plastic bin is usually enough to keep most of them contained, but escape may be inevitable when they’re kept with Dubia roaches.
 You should assume that and anticipate it.
-Neither the beetles or their larvae can climb smooth surfaces like glass or slick plastic.
+Neither the beetles nor their larvae can climb smooth surfaces like glass or slick plastic.
 Lesser mealworm beetles, we’re pleased to say, cannot fly and are poor climbers.

-• Dermestidae are attracted to rotting meat.
+- Dermestidae are attracted to rotting meat.
 The beetles will eat what they can and also lay eggs if the meat is moist enough, but not too moist.
 It takes three to four days for the eggs to hatch, so make sure the food supply is greater than what they eat in three days if you want to breed Dermestids.

-• Dermestid beetles will not lay eggs if their food is too dry.
+- Dermestid beetles will not lay eggs if their food is too dry.
 Look here first if you want their population to increase but it’s not happening.
 This means you may have to balance the potential for rotting meat nastiness with your desire for a safe and healthy B. dubia colony.
 Because breeding a population of Dermestids of any decent size requires feeding them actual meat and not just dog or cat food, we recommend breeding them in a separate enclosure.
 Maintaining a small cleaner population inside a Dubia roach colony is easy, but if you really want to grow their numbers beyond what’s required to clean up after your roaches, you will need to deal with moisture at best, and the smell of rotten meat at worst.

-• The smell of ammonia is always a danger sign in a Dubia colony.
+- The smell of ammonia is always a danger sign in a Dubia colony.
 It means moisture and/or unprocessed roach carcasses have accumulated and the environment has become unhealthy.
 We suggest cleaning the bin without delay at this point.
 Dermestid beetles live inside dead animals and can probably handle foul conditions, but tropical roaches like B. dubia cannot.
 Don’t forget that it is a Dubia colony and the cleaner crews exist to make the environment more healthy for the roaches, not less.

-• Dermestes maculatus does not prefer skin.
+- Dermestes maculatus does not prefer skin.
 They aren’t generalist feeders like other Dermestidae.
 This means they work well with other cleaner species as resource competition is reduced.
 It also means they require a steady supply of dead roaches (or supplemental food) to survive.

-• The lifespan of Dermestes maculatus (aka: the hide beetle) is 21-31 weeks (5-7 weeks to reach adulthood + 16-24 week adult beetle longevity.
+- The lifespan of Dermestes maculatus (aka the hide beetle) is 21-31 weeks (5-7 weeks to reach adulthood + 16-24 week adult beetle longevity.

-• All cleaner crew insects can cause problems in your home if they escape.
+- All cleaner crew insects can cause problems in your home if they escape.
 We’ve never had an issue, but that doesn’t mean there’s no risk.
 If there is any question about their suitability for your location or situation, or your ability to keep the insects safely confined to their enclosure, you should research the matter further before making a final decision.

-• Dermestid beetles and larvae can cause damage to timber, cork, plaster, linen, and cotton, when they bore into these materials to pupate.
+- Dermestid beetles and larvae can cause damage to timber, cork, plaster, linen, and cotton when they bore into these materials to pupate.
 They are also a pest in the poultry industry (source (external link)).

 Here is a resource where you can learn more about Dermestid beetles and their care (external link), if you’re interested.